bedrockio/model/README.md

 #### Foreign Reference Cleanup

 `clean.foreign` specifies foreign refs to delete.
-It is specified as an object that maps foreign `ref` names to their referencing field.
+It is defined as an object that maps foreign `ref` names to their referencing field.
 In the above example:

 ```js